 In addition to these costs, becoming a certified organic farmer requires that crops are certified as such by the USDA.

 To help manage these costs, you should take time to learn about which crops are most profitable in your area as well as about sustainable farming practices that can help increase crop yields and keep your soil healthy.

 One such practice is crop rotation – or choosing to rotate the crops you grow based on the nutrients they require.
 By rotating the crops grown, nutrients have a chance to return to the soil, which will help you to continue growing organically and making money while maintaining healthy land.

 No matter how or why you choose to learn to farm organically or if you decide to remain a conventional farmer with sustainable practices, you’ll need to start with your soil.
 Having great soil can help you produce larger, healthier crops at lower costs.

 Organic soil will consist of decaying plant and animal matter, peat, microorganisms, manure, dead leaves, and other substances.
 Put simply, organic soil is derived from living matter and because of this is rich in nutrients.

 Truly organic soil is absent of pesticides and synthetic fertilizers.
 All of these factors can help with growing strong, healthy crops that are resistent to disease and pests.

 Using organic soil as you begin farming organically is one of the first and easiest steps you can take when moving away from conventional farming methods.

 Whether you have a small or large scale operation, you can benefit from buying organic topsoil from a trusted distributor.

-Sequoia Soil Company can help you determine the type of soil or soil amendments you need to begin farming organically and can supply your needs in bulk.
+Sequoia Soil Company and our Organic Soil Delivery can help you determine the type of soil or soil amendments you need to begin farming organically and can supply your needs in bulk.
 With us, producing organically grown crops doesn’t have to be as complicated or expensive as you think.
 We’re here to help you on your journey to learning to farm organically!